 Imagine you’re an entrepreneur who dropships furniture.
 If you gave away an Ebook full of your favorite interior designs—all of which can be recreated using your furniture—how valuable do you think that would be to your clientele?
 Or imagine you sell something completely different, like accounting software.
 How valuable would a book on accounting hacks—featuring your product, of course—be?
-If you’re so inclined, you can even write an Ebook on how to create an Ebook.
+If you’re so inclined, you can even create your first Ebook on how to create an Ebook.

 There’s a ton of value to be mined from a good Ebook.
 Unfortunately, they also take some know-how to make.